OksanaShulha/HYF.be-5/planning/development-strategy.md

 - Title h2 (_issue_)
   - [ ]  aligned to the left side of the block
-  - [ ]  h2: 24px
+  - [ ]  h2: font-size 24px
 - Four blocks with core values info (issue)
   - [ ] Icons aligned to the left side of the block
-  - [ ] Title h3: 20px aligned to the left side of the block
+  - [ ] Title h3 aligned to the left side of the block
+  - [ ] h3: font-size 20px
-  - [ ] Paragraf 16px aligned to the left side of the block
+  - [ ] Paragraf aligned to the left side of the block
+  - [ ] p: font-size 16px

 ---